 - 1 teaspoon kosher salt - only add if not brining

 - Start with a simple brine.
-4 cups cold water, 4 T table salt, 3 T brown sugar.
-Mix well in a one-gallon food storage bag.2
+4 cups cold water, 4 tablespoons table salt, 3 tablespoons brown sugar.
+Mix well in an one-gallon food storage bag.

 - Trim a pork tenderloin of any silver skin, loose fat and membranes.
 Add the tenderloin to the brine and refrigerate for 1 to 4 hours.

 - When the tenderloin is done brining, rinse under running water and pat dry with a paper towel.
-This will remove the brining salt from the surface.
+This will remove the brine salt from the surface.

 - Place on a piece of plastic wrap about 6 inches longer than the tenderloin.
-Rub all sides of the loin well with the rub reserving about 1/4 of the rub for later.
+Rub all sides of the tenderloin well with the rub reserving about ¼ of the rub for later.